calhaley/Udacity-Data-Engineering-AWS-Nanodegree/README.md

 <ins>Cassandra ETL</ins>
 * In this project, we apply Data Modeling with Cassandra and build an ETL pipeline using Python.
 We will build a Data Model around our queries that we want to get answers for.

-<ins>Web Scrapying using Scrapy, MongoDB ETL</ins>
-* In storing semi-structured data, one form to store it in, is in the form of documents.
-MongoDB makes this possible, with a specific collection containing related documents.
-Each document contains fields of data which can be queried.
-* In this project, data is scraped from a books listing website using Scrapy.
-The fields of each book, such as price of a book, ratings, whether it is available is stored in a document in the books collection in MongoDB.

 <ins> Data Warehousing with AWS Redshift</ins>
 * This project creates a data warehouse, in AWS Redshift.
 A data warehouse provides a reliable and consistent foundation for users to query and answer some business questions based on requirements.